Tristan-Miotto/Tristan-Miotto/README.md

 - [Data sport visualisation](https://github.com/Tristan-Miotto/data-sport-visualisation) - A tool for visualizing my sports (especially running) data.
     → Personal project developed in 2024.

+- [The chaos game](https://github.com/Tristan-Miotto/chaos-game) - Implementation of the chaos game and the Barnsley fern, with animations.
+  → Personal project developed in 2024.

 ---

 - 🌱 I’m also studying, in my Master's degree in Mathematics (M2)...